RojhatToptamus/ERC20-With-DAO/README.md

 # Basic ERC20 Token Contract with a Governor Contract(Without a Timelock Controller Contract)
+This project has a basic ERC20 Contract which can be governed by the Governor Contract and it does not have a timelock controller.
+Please check RojhatToptamus/ERC20-With-DAO-Timelock repository for the version with a Timelock Controller.

+Used Technologies
+Solidity, Hardat, Ether.js, Openzeppelin

+Note: These codes may have some vulnerabilities so please use them on your own responsibility and do not deploy them to the main network!

 Try running the following tasks or execute "npx hardhat test" command to run hardhat test file(test/governor-test.js)
 ```shell
 npx hardhat run --network rinkeby scripts/1_deploy_token.js